Abortion in New Zealand: Challenges to abortion, 2009–2012

 In 2009, the anti-abortion group Right to Life New Zealand launched a court case against the Abortion Supervisory Committee, accusing it of not sufficiently regulating abortion by allowing broad interpretation of the mental health exception.
 A High Court decision supported some of Right to Life New Zealand's points, finding that there was de facto abortion on demand.
 However, the Abortion Supervisory Committee appealed this to the New Zealand Court of Appeal.

-On 1 June 2011 the Court of Appeal overturned the earlier High Court verdict favoring Right to Life, finding that there was no statutory reference to embryos and foetuses within New Zealand law, and therefore no grounds for further attempted interference with existing abortion access procedures.
+On 1 June 2011 the Court of Appeal overturned the earlier High Court verdict favouring Right to Life, finding that there was no statutory reference to embryos and foetuses within New Zealand law, and therefore no grounds for further attempted interference with existing abortion access procedures.
 It did not, however, overturn the finding that there was de facto abortion on demand in New Zealand.
 In March 2012, Right to Life appealed to the New Zealand Supreme Court, which dismissed their appeal by a 3–2 majority in August 2012.

 On 7 April 2011, during the term of the 49th New Zealand Parliament, Māori Party co-leader Tariana Turia moved that an anti-abortion Pacific Island doctor, Ate Moala, be appointed to the Abortion Supervisory Committee.
 The vote was lost 70–30 against, with twenty absences or abstentions.
 That same year, anti-abortion groups successfully campaigned against an attempt by Family Planning New Zealand to introduce early medical abortions at one of its clinics.